pillargg/youtube-upload/README.md

 4. Go to the [credentials page](https://console.developers.google.com/apis/credentials)
 5. Click Create credentials > OAuth client ID
 6. Select the Web application app type
 7. Fill in the form and click create.
-For testing redirect URIs that refer to the local machine such as http://localhost:8080 will work fine
+For testing redirect URIs that refer to the local machine with http://localhost:8080
 8. Download the client_secret.json file from the API Console and securely store the file in a location that only your application can access.
+By default, the application gets this file from the directory your script is being ran in.
+The path can also be changed when the class `YouTubeUploader` is being initialized.
 8. Get your client_id and client_secret

 We recommend that you [design your app's auth endpoints](https://developers.google.com/youtube/v3/guides/auth/server-side-web-apps#protectauthcode) so that your application does not expose authorization codes to other resources on the page.